 ”Yeah,” Misha nodded and frowned.
 He looked at his brother’s ring with a thoughtful expression, quiet for a moment. ”I wonder what Joni would think about that?”
 He wondered out loud and decided to take another sip from his brother’s glass.

 ”Yeah…” Misha nodded. ”You know, I love that brat to death,” He said with drunken seriousness in his gaze.
-Dima smiled at him.
+Dima grinned,

 ”I think I know.”